Left to Right: Secretary Don Myers, Vice-Chair Nicole Bartlett, Chair Geoffrey Gorman,

 Nicole later attended graduate school at the University of Michigan's Ford School of Public Policy.
 Her focus was environmental policy, and she spent her summer working with Russell Means to establish a Lakota total immersion elementary program in Porcupine, SD on the Pine Ridge Reservation.
 After graduation, she worked briefly as a budget analyst, then as a newspaper editor before accepting a position as a project manager with a survey research consulting firm.
 There, Nicole developed expertise in survey methodology and design, focus groups, facilitation and one-on-one interviews.

 Nicole is in her first term on the Mashpee School Committee.
-She serves on the Cape Cod Collaborative Board of Directors, is the designated liaison to the Mashpee Wapanoag Tribe, and spearheaded the annual MPS Family Opinion Survey to solicit feedback from MPS families and to measure progress against the district's strategic goals.
-She and her husband John have two children, Sam and Carmen, who both attend Mashpee Public Schools.
+She served on the Cape Cod Collaborative Board of Directors for two years, represents the Cape & Islands on the Massachusetts Association of School Committee's Board of Directors, is the designated liaison to the Mashpee Wampanoag Tribe, and spearheaded the annual MPS Family Opinion Survey to solicit feedback from MPS families and measure progress against the district's strategic goals (now in its third year).
+She was also recently named the Northeast Regional Director for the American Indian/Alaska Native Council of the National School Boards Association.
+In 2018, she was recognized with the All State School Committee award.
+She and her husband John have two children, Sam and Carmen, who both attend the Mashpee Public Schools.

 Secretary: Don Myers (email: email@example.com)